dloss/klp/README.md

 - **Focus on the Essentials**: Instantly view the crucial fields: timestamp, log level, and message.
 - **Selective Key Display**: Choose to include or exclude specific keys in your output.
 - **Powerful Filtering**: Filter logs by log level or specific time ranges, e.g. to focus on new events.
+Employ Python expressions to specify complex filters.
 - **Advanced Grep Capabilities**: Search whole lines or specific keys.
 Show context lines to see what happened right before or after an interesting event.
 Use built-in regexes for URLs, IPs, file paths or common errors.
-- **Python Expression Filters**: Employ Python expressions to specify complex filters.
-- **Customizable Output**: Expand newlines, print each key on a separate line, or specify your own output templates, using Python [f-strings](https://realpython.com/python-f-strings/) or expressions
 - **Overview Stats**: Get a bird's eye view of your logs with a statistics page summarizing event count, keys, log levels, and time span.
 Or with a map of log levels.
+- **Customizable Output**: Expand newlines, print each key on a separate line, or specify your own output templates, using Python [f-strings](https://realpython.com/python-f-strings/) or expressions
 - **Enhanced Readability**: Enjoy colored and pretty-printed output for easier reading.
 - **Supports JSON Lines and TSV** as alternative input/output formats (and some others)